Best FFP Scope: Top First Focal Plane Scopes

 One thing that I’m not too crazy about is the eye relief of the Viper.
 I would have liked to see the eye relief be a little longer.

 This, again, is a personal preference issue.
-Some shooters like the be a little closer, while others prefer more distance between their eye and the scope.
+Some shooters like to be a little closer, while others prefer more distance between their eye and the scope.
 The eye relief on the 2-10×32 version of the Viper is listed as 3.2 inches, which is a good middle ground that will work for many shooters.

 Pros